Welcome to Four Minute Books, where we make a big promise to our readers: We’ll make you smarter in four minutes or less!

 Gandhi said, “Well, then, I now need to set aside two hours a day to do meditation.”

-That’s exactly what I’m doing now – and to make sure I stick to it, I made it my mission to write something that helps you each time I read.
+That’s exactly what I did – and to make sure I stick to it, I made it my mission to write something that helps you each time I read.
 This way, I wasn’t only making sure I worked on myself each day, but I would help others do the same in the process.

-My summaries are short and to the point, and won’t take you more than 4 minutes to read.
+Our summaries are short and to the point and won’t take you more than 4 minutes to read.
 They’re not a replacement for other, longer book summaries, additional materials, or full books, of course, but they’re a fantastic starting point for your learning journey.

 - Do I want to read the actual book?

-Should you ever decide to get a Blinkist subscription or buy a book because of something you read on here, I’d love for you to use the link at the end of each summary, which means I’ll get a small affiliate commission for recommending it.
+Should you ever decide to get a Blinkist subscription or buy a book because of something you read on here, I’d love for you to use the link we have at the end of each summary.
+Doing so means we’ll get a small affiliate commission at no extra cost to you.

 Of course, you don’t have to do anything at all.
 No big deal.
 We’re still friends =)

-But before you do any of that, I urge you to do what Four Minute Books is all about: Read some book summaries!
+Before you do any of that, however, I urge you to do what Four Minute Books is made for: Read some book summaries!
 Here are my personal favorites for each year the site has existed: